wp-plugins/events-manager-tickets-payments/readme.txt

 **[EVENTS MANAGER - ESS](http://wordpress.org/plugins/events-manager-ess/) PLUGIN IS REQUIRED TO BE INSTALLED FIRST**

 The **Hypecal** plugin for **Events Manager** add a ticketing service and a payment interface to your website.
-**Hypecal** is a ticketing servcice that allows you to receive in one click, payments for your tickets sold.
+**Hypecal** is a ticketing service that allows you to receive in one click, payments for your tickets sold.
 This service cost only if a ticket is sold (2.9% / ticket sold).
 No contract, no subscription fee, no complex settings.
 Your events are manage from your WordPress **Events Manager** interface and the tickets payment is connected to your **Hypecal** account.

 If your tickets cost $10 you will make $9.7.
-You receive the amount 7 business days after the end of your event.
+You will receive the amount 7 business days after the end of your event.

 **Plugin's Official website**